Understand the role of the British East India Company in shaping South Asia’s history. These MCQs cover trade, policies, and political dominance.

 d) Lord Canning

-What was the name of the famous Indian scholar who organized the first Indian nationalistic organization, the Indian National Association, during the time of the British East India Company’s rule?
+What was the name of the famous Indian scholar who organized the first Indian Nationalistic organization, the Indian National Association, during the time of the British East India Company’s rule?

 a) Bhagat Singh